en

 The below screenshot shows the Chrome DevTools "Inspect" feature being used to find the XPath `//span[@id="productTitle"]/text()` for extracting the product title from an Amazon product page.

-The following screenshot shows finding respective the XPath `//div[@id="corePrice_feature_div"]/div/div/span/span/text()` for extracting the product price from an Amazon product page.
+The following screenshot shows finding the respective XPath `//div[@id="corePrice_feature_div"]/div/div/span/span/text()` for extracting the product price from an Amazon product page.

-The screenshot shows finding respective the XPath `//span[@id="acrPopover"]/@title'` for extracting the product ratings from an Amazon product page.
+The screenshot shows finding the respective XPath `//span[@id="acrPopover"]/@title'` for extracting the product ratings from an Amazon product page.

 Create a dictionary that provides XPath expressions to extract specific information from a webpage: the title, ratings, and price of a product.